+Implications, limitations, and directions for future research

+[There were some aspects of the design of the target article that we could not or chose not to implement.
+For example, given our online sample, we did not address the potential social factors which were tested in Study 3 of the original study.
+Discussion of implications…]

+[Some aspects of our replication were different from that of the target article, like sample.
+Discussion… ]

+[We will be discussing the limitations of these deviations in the discussion section, following data collection in Stage 2.]

 References

 Achar, C., So, J., Agrawal, N., & Duhachek, A. (2016).
 What we feel and why we buy: the influence of emotions on consumer decision-making.
 Current Opinion in Psychology, 10, 166-170. https://doi.org/10.1016/j.copsyc.2016.01.009